Tracman-org/Server/README.md

 npm run nodemon
 ```

 Nodemon will automatically rebuild and restart the app when you make changes.
-Check out the `nodemon.json` configuration.

 ## Contributing